 Virtualization is an essential technology as organizations strive to consolidate disparate workloads onto fewer, more-powerful systems, while increasing utilization.
-SPARC M7 processor-based servers contain built-in virtualization capabilities: multiple PDoms (in SPARC M7-8 and M7-16 servers), Oracle VM Server for SPARC, as well as support for a third layer in the form of OS-based virtualization with Oracle Solaris Zones.
+SPARC M8 processor-based servers contain built-in virtualization capabilities: multiple PDoms (SPARC M8-8 with dual PDoms), Oracle VM Server for SPARC, and support for a third layer in the form of OS-based virtualization with Oracle Solaris Zones.

-- " Physical domains (PDoms) are used to divide a single hardware system into multiple, security- and fault-isolated servers or hardware partitions. - " Logical domains (LDoms) are created using Oracle VM Server for SPARC and are used to virtualize a server or physical domain to host multiple virtual machines (VMs), each running its own instance of Oracle Solaris.
+- " PDoms are used to divide a single hardware system into multiple, security- and fault-isolated servers or hardware partitions. - " Logical domains (LDoms) are created using Oracle VM Server for SPARC and are used to virtualize a server or PDom to host multiple virtual machines (VMs), each running its own instance of Oracle Solaris.
 Oracle VM Server for SPARC is a free-of-charge feature that is included in all of Oracle's SPARC servers. - " Oracle Solaris Zones enable OS virtualization so that a single instance of Oracle Solaris can securely isolate applications from each other and allocate system resources to each zone.
-This essentially allows the creation of multiple virtual machines within a single instance of the Oracle Solaris operating system.
+This essentially allows the creation of multiple VMs within a single instance of the Oracle Solaris operating system.

 These virtualization technologies are complimentary to each other.
-Indeed, best practices often include layered virtualization where two or all three technologies are deployed to achieve optimal security, availability, performance and manageability.
+Indeed, best practices often include layered virtualization where two or all three technologies are deployed to achieve optimal security, availability, performance, and manageability.
 Furthermore, Oracle's virtualization technologies are included at no incremental cost.
-The virtualization technologies available in SPARC M7 processor-based servers are shown in Figure 25 and described in more detail in the information that follows the figure.
+The virtualization technologies available in SPARC M8 processor-based servers are shown in Figure 20 and described in more detail in the information that follows the figure.

-Figure 25.
-SPARC M7-8 and M7-16 servers can provide multiple PDoms while SPARC T7-1, T7-2, T7-4, and M7-8 servers offer a single PDom.
+Figure 20.
+The SPARC M8-8 server can support dual PDoms while SPARC T8-1, T8-2, and T8-4 servers offer a single PDom.